You searched for: “ant

 Depending on the ant species, queens may live from months to years.

-Males typically die soon after mating or are forced to leave the colony and are normally alive solely during the colony's reproductive stage or period.
+2. Males, that serve one purpose which is to mate or breed with the queen: In the ant caste, males typically die soon after mating or are forced to leave the colony and are normally alive solely during the colony's reproductive stage or period.

-They perform the tasks necessary for the survival and growth of the colony; such as, foraging for or finding food, caring for the brood (eggs, larvae, plus the queen), and excavating or enlarging the nest.
+3. Workers, which are sterile, wingless females form the main members of the colony: In the ant caste, the workers perform the tasks necessary for the survival and growth of the colony; such as, foraging for or finding food, caring for the brood (eggs, larvae, plus the queen), and excavating or enlarging the nest.

 This entry is located in the following unit: Ant and Related Entomology Terms (page 2)

-Epiphytes are plants: such as, a tropical orchid or a staghorn fern, that grows on another plant upon which it depends for mechanical support but not for nutrients.
+"Epiphytes" are plants, such as a tropical orchid or a staghorn fern, that grows on another plant upon which it depends for mechanical support but not for nutrients.
 They are also called aerophytes or "air plants".

 One of the most complex mutualisms between plants and ants is the ant garden